craiglmccarthy/sitemap-monitor/README.md

 # Sitemap-monitor

 Monitor changes to Sitemaps over time.
-A command line tool that compares URLs from a live Sitemap with a previous capture.
+A command line tool that compares URLs from a live Sitemap with that of a previous capture.

 Examples show the tool detecting changes in - https://www.theguardian.com/sitemaps/news.xml / https://www.theguardian.com/sitemaps/video.xml.